 The Dutch economy would grow faster if the manifesto of Prime Minister Mark Rutte’s liberal party were implemented while pensioners and those on welfare would be better off under a left-wing government.

-Those are some of the findings of the Netherlands Bureau for Economic Policy Analysis, which calculated the effect proposals from the country’s eleven largest political parties would have on incomes, jobs and growth.
+Those are some of the findings of the Netherlands Bureau for Economic Policy Analysis, which calculated the effect th from the country’s eleven largest political parties would have on incomes, jobs and growth.

 Few of the findings are surprising.
 Rutte’s liberals are pro-business, so it makes sense their policies would generate higher growth.
 The Labor Party and the far-left Socialists are unwilling to weaken workers’ rights for the sake of boosting employment.
 The Green are willing to sacrifice some growth for eco-friendly energy and tax policies.